oscar-benderstone/sdl3-ada/README.md

 ## Comparison with SDL2

-SDL3 introduces several quality of life features in contrast to SDL2.
+SDL3 introduces new features and improvements over SDL2;
-See more details in [migration guide.](https://github.com/libsdl-org/SDL/blob/main/docs/README-migration.md):
+see more details in [migration guide.](https://github.com/libsdl-org/SDL/blob/main/docs/README-migration.md) For Ada, here are the relevant items:

-- There is no `sdl2-config`: the linker flag is now `-lSDL3`.
+- There is no `sdl3-config` command: the linker flag is now `-lSDL3`.
+  This project automatically does this for you!
+- More device support!
+Tablets, cameras, etc.
+- A new [GPU API](https://wiki.libsdl.org/SDL3/CategoryGPU), targeting modern hardware.

 Now, SDL2 apps can run with SDL3 using [sdl2-compat](https://github.com/libsdl-org/sdl2-compat).
 However, for **new projects**, it is recommended